negrinho/deep_architect/docs/source/tutorials/logging_and_visualization.rst

 Evaluator and search space definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will adapt this example to create a DeepArchitect example showcasing some of the logging and visualization functionalities.

-It does not make sense to use the test data as validation data, so we will create a small validation set out of training set.
+We first create a small validation set out of training set:

 .. code:: python